Shadraze/PersonalWebsite_Docker/Readme.md

 Remove the --dry-run flag to actually get the certificate once the output of the dry run is correct.

 # Misc
-Although, environment files are included in the .env folder for first time development use.
+Although, secret files are included in the .secrets folder for first time development use.
 Please do setup more secure database credentials.
-And, do delete the .env folder once the containers are running when in production!
+And, do delete the .secrets folder once the containers are running when in production and/or encrypt them.

 Shell scripts are included for repetitive tasks.